 Food Ministries

-GRACE Ministries is a community outreach program that serves low-income immigrant families in the local community.
-On the second Saturday of each month, low-income families receive food, clothing, diapers, household linens, toys and children’s books.
-The ministry also provides job training for Personal Care Aids and Commercial Drivers Licenses to eligible low-income immigrants.
+Grace Ministry is a community outreach program that serves low-income families in the local community.
+On the second Saturday of each month, low-income families can receive food, clothing, diapers, feminine hygiene products, household basics, furniture, toys, children’s books, and a take-out breakfast.
+Registration and distributions are from 7:30-9:30 AM.

-Once each month we distribute groceries at the Centreville Library parking lot to anyone who has need.
-Distributions are usually on the fourth Thursday of the month from 5:30-6:30 PM, and can include non-perishable foods, along with fresh produce, dairy and/or meat.
+Once a month, we distribute groceries at the Centreville United Methodist Church parking lot in a drive-thru format to anyone in need.
+Distributions are held on the fourth Thursday of each month (except in November and December, when they are held on the third Thursday).
+Distributions are from 5:30-6:30 PM, and can include non-perishable foods, along with fresh produce, dairy and/or meat.

 You Feed Others (UFOs)

-UFO bags may also be packed at home.
-In a 1-gallon ziplock bag, please include the following items:
+UFO bags may also be packed at home as follows:

-Each bag costs us approximately $5 to produce.
-To support our ministry financially please give here.
-Select the "U Feed Others" giving designation.
+Each bag costs us approximately $5-6 to produce when purchased in bulk.
+To support our ministry financially please GIVE HERE.
+Select the "Hunger Missions/Food Baskets" giving designation.

 FACETS Hot Meals

-The Hot Meals program is a consortium of many area churches to provide no-barrier food distribution that offers a nutritious meal every night, 365 days of the year.
+The Hot Meals program is a consortium of many area churches to provide nutritious hot meals every night, 365 days of the year in the Fairfax Circle area.
 Hot Meals is open to all in need.
 When distributing food, we will only ask, "How many meals do you need today?"
 In addition to providing free, nutritious food, Hot Meals is also an outreach opportunity for people in need of additional services and support, and allows us to build relationships in the community to better support unhoused individuals.

-On the third Tuesday of each month CUMC provides a hot dinner meal for over 100 unhoused men, women and children living in local motels and on the street.
-The cooking team prepares and packages the meal between 2:00 – 5:00 PM.
-The delivery team takes the meal to parking lots along Rt 29 in Fairfax where families experiencing homelessness can come to receive a healthy and warm dinner.
+On the third Tuesday of each month CUMC provides a hot dinner meal for over 100 unhoused men and women living in local motels and on the street.
+The cooking team prepares and packages the meals between 2:00 – 5:00 PM.
+The delivery team takes the meals to parking lots along Rt 29 in Fairfax where families experiencing homelessness can come to receive a healthy and warm dinner.
+The delivery team is out from 5:15-7:15 PM.

 Delivery Coordinator: Steve Jobe at stephenjobe56@gmail.com